 - providing programming which meets their developmental needs;

 - fostering self-esteem through relationships with children and adults who express acceptance and respect for all children;

 - recognizing that all children are unique in how they learn and accepting their differences;

 - creating an environment that allows children to utilize problem-solving skills with peers and adults in social situations with guidance and supervision;

 - building a common set of experiences through

 - working together with families and community services to meet the needs of all children and their families.

 What is Program Unit Funding?

 Program Unit Funding (PUF) allows our preschool and kindergarten programs to provide supports and services to children between the ages of 2 ½ and 6 years of age who have been identified as needing early intervention due to significant developmental delays in one or more area.
-If your child has been identified as needing supports and services or you have concerns about your child’s development please contact Tracy Columbine, Preschool Coordinator, at 780.460.3712.
+If your child has been identified as needing supports and services or you have concerns about your child’s development please contact Tracy Columbine, Principal, Preschool at 780.460.3712.